dbason/opentelemetry-collector-contrib/exporter/opensearchexporter/README.md

   - `fields` (optional): Configure additional fields mappings.
   - `file` (optional): Read additional field mappings from the provided YAML file.
-  - `dedup` (default=true): Try to find and remove duplicate fields/attributes from events before publishing to Elasticsearch.
+  - `dedup` (default=true): Try to find and remove duplicate fields/attributes from events before publishing to OpenSearch.
 Some structured logging libraries can produce duplicate fields (for example zap).
-Elasticsearch will reject documents that have duplicate fields.
+OpenSearch will reject documents that have duplicate fields.
   - `dedot` (default=true): When enabled attributes with `.` will be split into proper json objects.